Burning Helix s.r.o.

 NOTE: Prague tends to do a lot of engineering work on the trams during the summer (tourist season) so always check your routes before travel where possible if you are visiting in July/August.
 Rerouted trams tend have their stop information (on the tram/at the tram stops) displayed with a yellow/orange background instead of the normal white.

-NOTE: The Národní třída metro station (yellow line - B) is closed from 10/07/2012 for approximately two years for engineering works.
+NOTE: The Národní třída metro station (yellow line - B) is closed until 27/06/2014 for engineering works.

 You will need a valid ticket (info / prices) to travel on the transport system.
 The first time you use the ticket you will need to stamp it using the yellow stamping machine found on the tram/bus or at the Metro station entrance (see picture - usually a vertical yellow box approximately the size of a small shoebox with a "credit card sized" slot in it - put your ticket in the slot, details facing up and in the direction of the arrow on the ticket i.e. the blank end in first).
 Always check to make sure the ticket has been stamped okay and if not, try another stamping box.
 However, the ticket must only be stamped correctly and only once to be valid.